proggga/ham_radio_exam/zettelkasten/Transformer Losses.md

 # Transformer Losses

-Real transformers are not 100% efficient.
-Energy is lost as heat.
+Real transformers are not 100% efficient. [[Power and Energy|Energy]] is lost as heat.

 ## Types of Loss